There 517 products in this category

 Domaine Dujac

-This wine is available for ordering Under Bond.
+This wine is available for ordering Under Bond, En-Primeur to be delivered Summer 2025.
 When you buy wines Under Bond they can either be transferred, under bond, to an account in a Bonded warehouse or delivered duty paid.
 We will enquire by email whether you wish the wine to remain under bond or be delivered duty paid.
 For Under Bond deliveries.
 We will ask you to provide the details of the bonded warehouse address and the account you would like it held under.
 Excise and VAT taxes are not payable for wines transferred under bond.
 A charge for the transfer will be made at the time of delivery, and varies from Bond to Bond.
 We will let you know what that charge is in advance, when you confirm the address, and issue an invoice for the transfer charge.
 For Duty Paid Deliveries.
 We will ask for the delivery address by email.
 All Under Bond prices exclude HM Excise, Customs and VAT.
-Current Excise rates for wines are £29.54 per litre of alcohol.
-Customs are Zero and VAT is currently charged at 20%.
+Current Excise rates are £29.54 per ltr of pure alcohol, Customs are Zero and VAT is currently charged at 20%.
 These taxes are liable to change, and will be charged at the prevailing rate when the goods are removed from Bond.
 At that time, a new VAT invoice will be issued, including a charge for onward delivery.
 The balance between what has already been charge Under Bond and the new VAT invoice will be payable.
 N.B.
 Our website currently does not automatically charge for these additional costs and may even suggest that the wines qualify for Free National Delviery.
 We apologise that is not the case with Under Bond and En Primeur.

 80